romainleduc/draft-js-rte/examples/extend-inline-style/README.md

 ## The idea behind the example

-This example demonstrates how you can use font family using draft-js-rte hooks.
+This example demonstrates how you can extend inline style.